 Insertion sequences (IS) is a short piece of DNA that acts like a jumping gene.

 Self-editing alternative RNA transcripts: Alternative RNA transcripts have been described in a previous post as critical to human brain evolution.
-This self-directed RNA Tunelling_nanotubeediting, which produces a large number of proteins out of a single gene, is reminiscent of the self-editing of jumping genes.
+This self-directed RNA editing, which produces a large number of proteins out of a single gene, is reminiscent of the self-editing of jumping genes.

 Tunneling nanotubes are very small but long tubes between cells where exchanges of genes and proteins can be made.